oj-sec/scatterbrain/README.md

 # Installation & usage

 Scatterbrain is most easily run using docker.
 With docker installed, from this directory, run `docker image build -t scatterbrain .` to build and then `docker run -p 8000:8000 scatterbrain` to serve the application.
 Access the application with a web browser on `http://localhost:8000`.
+A prebuilt docker image is also available from the docker hub and can be run with `docker run -p 8000:8000 0jsec/scatterbrain:latest`.

 You can alternatively compile the application and serve it directly.
 Create the Svelte static web application files by running `npm install` and `npm run build` in the `./client` directory (requires npm).
 Run the fastAPI server by running `pip install -r requirements.txt` and `python3 server.py` in the `./server` directory (requires python3.10+ and pip).